SimpleCodeByElmir/DevOps/README.md

 This Repository contains My C-language programming projects.
-All tasks for Projects were given by the School 21 (programming School of Sber) while I was studying there.
+All tasks for Projects were given by the Sberbank programming School 21 while I was studying there.
 ***The School 21 is based on French Ecole 42.

 Complexity of Projects (from hardest to easiest):